supermeteor/sdk-php/README.md

 # Supermeteor
-Supermeteor is PHP SDK use to create message and email.
+Supermeteor is PHP SDK use to create cloud message: whatsapp, sms and email etc

 How to use: